Evalet: Evaluating Large Language Models through Functional Fragmentation: Functional Fragmentation: An Evaluation Approach

 \section{Functional Fragmentation: An Evaluation Approach}

-To evaluate the alignment of an LLM, practitioners must not only quantify quality through numeric scores, but also qualitatively understand how the LLM is composing outputs and their various characteristics~\cite{ribeiro2020beyond, dunlap2024vibecheck, gero2024supporting}.
-While existing approaches for LLM-based evaluations~\cite{zheng2023judging, kim2024evallm, ye2023flask} can assess outputs on various dimensions or criteria, they assess outputs holistically by providing overall scores and justifications.
-As a result, practitioners must still inspect the outputs to further understand the specific elements of each output, and how this may satisfy or violate their goals.
+To evaluate the alignment of an LLM, practitioners must not only quantify quality through numeric scores but also qualitatively understand how this models' outputs are composed and their characteristics~\cite{ribeiro2020beyond, dunlap2024vibecheck, gero2024supporting}.
+While existing LLM-based evaluation methods can assess outputs across various criteria~\cite{zheng2023judging, kim2024evallm, ye2023flask}, they only provide holistic judgments (i.e., overall scores, justification) for each dimension.
+Thus, practitioners must manually inspect outputs to identify the specific elements that satisfy or violate their goals.

 To address this, we introduce \approach{}, an LLM-based evaluation method that \emph{decomposes} model outputs into criterion-relevant \emph{fragments} and then infers each fragment’s \emph{function}---i.e., the role or effect it serves that influences the output's fulfillment of that criterion.
-Our approach draws inspiration from inductive coding~\cite{thomas2006general} (i.e., interpreting raw data into codes aligned with higher-level themes) and rubric design~\cite{perlman2003performance} (i.e., inspecting artifacts to define quality aspects to review).
-This section details the affordances \approach{} enables for \textbf{inspection}, In this section, we outline the novel affordances that are supported by this approach for \textbf{inspecting}, \textbf{rating}, and \textbf{comparison} of LLM outputs.
+Our approach draws inspiration from inductive coding~\cite{thomas2006general} (i.e., interpreting raw data into codes based on higher-level themes) and rubric design~\cite{perlman2003performance} (i.e., inspecting artifacts to define quality aspects to review).
+In this section, we outline the novel affordances that are supported by this approach for \textbf{inspecting}, \textbf{rating}, and \textbf{comparison} of LLM outputs.